 JOB OBJECTIVES:

-Under the general direction of the Specialized Services Division (SSD) Deputy Director, in a highly independent capacity as the section lead and program manager, the Staff Services Manager I (SSM I) utilizes highly developed consultative and analytical skills to provide oversight and administration of the Department of Rehabilitation’s statewide Older Individuals Who Are Blind (OIB) program under Title VII Chapter 2 of the Vocational Rehabilitation Act.
+Under the general direction of the Specialized Services Division (SSD) Deputy Director, in a highly independent capacity as the section lead and program manager, the Staff Services Manager I (SSM I) utilizes highly developed consultative and analytical skills to provide oversight and administration of the Department of Rehabilitation (DOR) statewide Older Individuals Who Are Blind (OIB) program under Title VII Chapter 2 of the Vocational Rehabilitation Act.
 The OIB SSM I advises the SSD Deputy Director on policies and procedures pertaining to the OIB program; develops processes to improve the DOR’s ability to meet required federal grant standards; advances projects and goals for the division as identified in DOR’s strategic plan; and uses Federal guidelines to independently establish protocols and procedures for the OIB section.
 In addition, the SSM I provides statewide leadership and guidance for the OIB program, and acts as liaison to community agency executive directors; offers technical assistance and guidance pertaining to federal and state laws and regulations relevant to the OIB program.
-Performs complex analytical duties to include directing the collection of in-kind match for distribution of federal funds, overseeing program data collection, preparing reports, providing technical expertise to the division, and serving as lead capacity on blindness related issues.
+The SSM I performs complex analytical duties to include directing the collection of in-kind match for distribution of federal funds, overseeing program data collection, preparing reports, providing technical expertise to the division, and serving as lead capacity on blindness related issues.

 ESSENTIAL JOB FUNCTIONS

-30% Plan, organize, coordinate, evaluate and direct the administration of the Department’s statewide Older Blind program under Title VII Chapter 2 of the Vocational Rehabilitation Act.
+30% Plan, organize, coordinate, evaluate and direct the administration of the DOR’s statewide Older Blind program under Title VII Chapter 2 of the Vocational Rehabilitation Act.
 Independently develop, lead, and promulgate the entire Requests for Applications cycle which includes serving as lead consultant with Contracts & Procurement and DOR Accounting sections; providing consultation and negotiations for sensitive issues with grantee leadership.
 Exercise OIB functional authority by directing the team analysis, evaluation and selection processes for proposals; make grant award recommendations to Department executive leadership, and issue grant awards; contribute insight and guidance to resolving Applicant appeals; provide on-going grant management oversight; using extensive functional knowledge of senior blindness services, evaluate and ensure quality of grantee programs and services as well as grantee compliance to all Federal laws and regulations.

 20% Provide expert consultative advice to the SSD Deputy Director on matters pertaining to the formulation, implementation, and evaluation of OIB policies and procedures; advise the Deputy Director on developing protocols to correct grantee data processes and reporting errors to meet required federal grant standards.
 Develop collaborative relationships statewide with all OIB agency executive directors and program managers; provide technical assistance, guidance and direction to grantees pertaining to state and federal laws and regulations to insure contract compliance; and act as the sole DOR liaison to community agencies pertaining to grantee budgets.
 Serve as lead on blindness related issues including: Reviewing and developing policies and procedures impacting services to the blind and visually impaired (BVI) population; provide consultation on blindness, the OIB program, and related issues to blindness constituency groups and other community stakeholders; and develop and/or analyze existing and proposed legislation impacting BVI consumers.
-Serve as primary spokesperson for the CA OIB program (the nation’s largest), to the RSA, Federal OIB groups, and other interested parties.
+Serve as primary spokesperson for the CA OIB program (the nation’s largest), to the Rehabilitation Services Administration (RSA), Federal OIB groups, and other interested parties.